 How Many Cups of Dry Macaroni is 8 oz?

 To accurately determine the volume of 8 ounces of dry macaroni, it's essential to understand that the conversion from weight to volume can vary based on the shape and density of the pasta.
-However, a general rule of thumb is that 8 ounces of dry macaroni equals approximately 2 cups.
+Even so, a general rule of thumb is that 8 ounces of dry macaroni equals approximately 2 cups.
 This measurement applies to standard elbow macaroni, which is the most common type used in recipes.

 Comprehensive Overview